apnea/cepat/README.md

 To test this with local VMs using hostnames via qemu/libvirt for ssh and ansible requires:

 1. install libnss-libvirt and enable dns resolution of vms under libvirt by appending libvirt to /etc/resolv.conf

 ```
     sudo apt install libnss-libvirt
     sudo sed -i '/^hosts:/ s/$/ libvirt/' /etc/nsswitch.conf
 ```

 2. set hostname in client

-You can also do all this just using ip addresses
+You can also do all this just using ip addresses.

-Usage: ./test-vm.sh
+Usage: ./test-vm.sh will create a vm, attempt to connect to it via hostname, run the script asking for a sudo password, and then destroy the vm.

 ## End-state Envisioned Structure
 ```